bgaeddert/languvel/readme.md

 ##Languvel

+###The best of both worlds

 This is a demonstration of how to use Laravel as an Api & AngularJS as a Frontend.
 Using Laravel routing for Auth and api calls & AngularJS routing for UI calls.
+While maintaining all the goodness of blade templates and angular partials.

 [Laravel routes.php](https://github.com/bgaeddert/languvel/blob/master/app/Http/routes.php)